Natural Dyeing with Fresh Weld on Local Wool Yarn - My First Harvest from the Dye Garden

 Weld is my favourite dye plant for yellows - it’s the most colourfast meaning it’s less likely to fade, increasing the longevity of the finished knitwear in your wardrobe.
 I’ve got a few plants in my garden which I will harvest when they have matured, and I’m determined to find some in the wild too!

-The smile on my face in this photo says it all - I am a proud plant mama!
+The smile on my face in this photo says it all - I am a proud plant parent!
 This is the first yarn to be dyed with plants from my garden, it’s just the best feeling.

-By using plants I've grown to dye local lambswool from Fernhill Farm, which I'll knit on manual knitting machines in my Bristol studio, my vision of a super local fashion supply chain is becoming a reality.
+By using plants I've grown to dye local lambswool from Fernhill Farm, which I'll knit on manual knitting machines in my Bristol studio, my vision of a hyper local fashion supply chain is becoming a reality.